 Table of Contents

-To help you decide who your beneficiary should be, here's some information on what a beneficiary is and the rules behind choosing one.
+To help you decide who your beneficiary should be, here are answers to common questions about what a beneficiary is and how to go about choosing one.

 What Is a Beneficiary?